StableMTL: Repurposing Latent Diffusion Models for Multi-Task Learning from Partially Annotated Synthetic Datasets: Conclusion

 \section{Conclusion}

-This work extends the task of partially supervised MTL to a more practical setting where the model is trained on multiple synthetic datasets with partial labels.
+This work extends partially supervised MTL to a more practical setting where the model is trained on multiple synthetic datasets with partial labels.
 To bridge the synthetic-to-real gap, we adapt a single-step latent diffusion model with multi-task encoding and task-gradient isolation.
-While this model is capable of multi-tasking, it suffers from degraded overall performance.
-To overcome this limitation, we introduce a multi-stream architecture with task attention, allowing the model to leverage inter-task relationships and improve multi-task performance.
-Our approach not only scales to more tasks, it also achieves significant results on unseen data.
+While capable of multi-tasking, it suffers from degraded overall performance.
+To address this, we introduce a multi-stream architecture with task attention, allowing the model to leverage inter-task relationships and improve performance.
+Our approach scales to more tasks and achieves strong results on unseen data.

 \condenseparagraph{Acknowledgments.} This work was funded by the French Agence Nationale de la Recherche (ANR) with project SIGHT (ANR-20-CE23-0016) and performed with HPC resources from GENCI-IDRIS (Grants AD011014102R2, AD011014102R1, AD011014389R1, and AD011012808R3).
 The authors are also grateful for the resources provided by the CLEPS infrastructure from Inria Paris.